 Offering a new user some incentive for signing up is a great way to capture their email.
-Share a teaser of your new book, an unpublished short story, or a condensed version of your knowledge based content.
-The giveaway in exchange for inbox access is common and many users will gladly sign up for a free piece of content.
+Share a teaser of your new book, an unpublished short story, or a condensed version of your knowledge-based content.
+The giveaway for inbox access is common and many users will gladly sign up for a free piece of content.

 Since you’re an author, content should be readily available.
 Make use of your work to tantalize your readers and draw in new customers.

-I’ll use MailChimp as my example since I played with their platform a little, but that by no means should translate to an endorsement.
-I encourage everyone to take advantage of free access email marketing tools offer, and consider the different platforms before making a decision about which one to use.
-The important thing is that you are making the effort to get into reader’s inboxes.
+I’ll use MailChimp as my example since I played with their platform a little, but that not should translate to an endorsement.
+I encourage everyone to take advantage of free access email marketing tools offer and consider the different platforms before deciding about which one to use.
+The important thing is that you are attempting to get into the reader’s inboxes.